Arkansas Highway 102

 Highway 102 (AR 102, Ark.
 102, Hwy.
 102) is an east–west state highway in Benton County, Arkansas.
-The highway connects two of western Benton County's population centers to Bentonville and Interstate 49 (I-49), the main north-south route in the Northwest Arkansas region.
+The highway connects two of western Benton County's population centers to Bentonville and Interstate 49 (I-49), the main north–south route in the Northwest Arkansas region.

 Created as an original state highway in 1926, the route has been extended or truncated around once per decade until 2004.
-A single spur route runs north-south as Main Street in Centerton.
+A single spur route runs north–south as Main Street in Centerton.
 Both highways are maintained by the Arkansas Department of Transportation (ArDOT).

 Route description

-ArDOT maintains AR 102 as part of the state highway system.
+ArDOT maintains Highway 102 as part of the state highway system.
 Including concurrencies, the highest traffic segment in 2021 was between Walton Boulevard and Greenhouse Road in Bentonville, with 36,000 vehicles per day on average.
-It remains over 30,000 VPD heading east from this segment, but drops as it travels west, with 14,000 VPD west of AR 102B, 3,900 west of Centerton, and 1,800 west of Decatur.
+It remains over 30,000 VPD heading east from this segment, but drops as it travels west, with 14,000 VPD west of Highway 102B, 3,900 west of Centerton, and 1,800 west of Decatur.

 The segment of Highway 102 between Walton Boulevard and I-49 is part of the National Highway System (NHS), a network of roads important to the nation's economy, defense, and mobility.

-AR 102 begins in the northwestern corner of Arkansas, less than 10 miles (16 km) from the OKARMO Corner in Springfield Plateau of the Ozark Mountains.
-Beginning at a junction with AR 43, the route runs east through sparsely populated agricultural land, curving south to cross Spavinaw Creek before curving back east and running into the small town of Decatur.
-Upon entering Decatur, AR 102 intersects AR 59; the two routes form a short concurrency south as Main Street.
-The concurrency ends when AR 102 turns east onto Roller Avenue, with the highway exiting the city eastbound shortly thereafter.
-After passing through another rural section of Benton County, AR 102 curves to become a section line road entering Centerton, where it briefly overlaps AR 279 before becoming a main commercial thoroughfare known as Centerton Boulevard.
-AR 102 passes just north of the Centerton State Fish Hatchery and serves as the western terminus of its only business route, AR 102B (Main Street) near downtown Centerton.
+Highway 102 begins in the northwestern corner of Arkansas, less than 10 miles (16 km) from the OKARMO Corner in Springfield Plateau of the Ozark Mountains.
+Beginning at a junction with Highway 43, the route runs east through sparsely populated agricultural land, curving south to cross Spavinaw Creek before curving back east and running into the small town of Decatur.
+Upon entering Decatur, Highway 102 intersects Highway 59; the two routes form a short concurrency south as Main Street.
+The concurrency ends when Highway 102 turns east onto Roller Avenue, with the highway exiting the city eastbound shortly thereafter.
+After passing through another rural section of Benton County, Highway 102 curves to become a section line road entering Centerton, where it briefly overlaps Highway 279 before becoming a main commercial thoroughfare known as Centerton Boulevard.
+Highway 102 passes just north of the Centerton State Fish Hatchery and serves as the western terminus of its only business route, Highway 102B (Main Street) near downtown Centerton.

-East of this junction, AR 102B enters Bentonville, the county seat of Benton County, becoming known as 14th Street.
-The highway passes through residential and commercial districts of Bentonville before crossing Walton Boulevard (former US 71 Business [US 71B]).
-Continuing east, AR 102 serves as the southern boundary of Walmart headquarters before meeting Interstate 49/US Highway 62/US Highway 71 (I-49/US 62/US 71).
+East of this junction, Highway 102B enters Bentonville, the county seat of Benton County, becoming known as 14th Street.
+The highway passes through residential and commercial districts of Bentonville before crossing Walton Boulevard (former US 71B).
+Continuing east, Highway 102 serves as the southern boundary of Walmart headquarters before meeting I-49/US 62/US 71.
 The roadway continues east as US 62, toward Northwest Arkansas Community College and Rogers.